-President Honduran Activities
+President of Honduran Operations

 As President of Osman Hope I have the opportunity to help those that I am passionate about, the children of

 Honduras.
 I went to Honduras as a Missionary in 2003 to serve the children.
 While there, the Bishop of the